Country Freezers with John Deere® Hit Miss Engines making ice cream the old fashion way!

 Maintenance?

-Make sure that you grease the head with food-grade grease.
 Make sure that you put some water in the wooden tub a few days before making ice cream.
 If it has dried out it will leak, sometimes too fast and will cause the ice cream to take too long to freeze.
-I put some old rags/rugs in the tub with some water this keeps it from leaking out while you are try to get the tub to swell up.
+I put some old rags/rugs in the tub with some water this keeps it from leaking out while you are trying to get the tub to swell up.
+Some of my customers have tried different paint-on bed liner coating for the inside of the tub and in some cases worked well.
+We are now offering 20 quart white oak tub with the interior coated with Herculiner coating.
+Cost is $30 (new tubs only)

 Parts?